veeambestpractise/best-practices-guide/resource_planning/Comparing_Wan_Acceleration_Modes.md

 ### Source WAN Accelerator

 At the first step of the WAN accelerator configuration wizard, you can change the default setting of five TCP threads.
-This setting applies to the source WAN accelerator only and is automatically replicated to the target WAN accelerator at the beginning of each job.
+This setting applies to the source WAN accelerator only and is automatically configured to mirror the number on the target WAN accelerator at the beginning of each job.
 This ensures different source
-WAN accelerators can have different settings even when using the same target WAN accelerator.
+WAN accelerators can have different settings when using the same target WAN accelerator at different times.
 The maximum setting is 100 simultaneous threads for throughput optimization and compensation for high latency or packet loss.

 ![](../media/image22.png)